-Pensions paid by, or out of funds to which contributions are made by, Japan, its political subdivisions, or local authorities for services performed for the United Kingdom are exempt from U.S. income tax unless the recipient is a resident and citizen of the United States.
+Pensions paid by, or out of funds to which contributions are made by, Japan, its political subdivisions, or local authorities for services performed for Japan are exempt from U.S. income tax unless the recipient is a resident and citizen of the United States.

-These exemptions do not apply to income or pensions for services performed in connection with a business carried on by the United Kingdom, its political subdivisions, or local authorities.
+These exemptions do not apply to income or pensions for services performed in connection with a business carried on by Japan, its political subdivisions, or local authorities.